Guide To Sikh Weddings

 Ardas and Hukamnama wedding photography

 The Laavan ceremony is the central part of the Anand Karaj.
 The couple walks around the Guru Granth Sahib Ji, with the Granthi reciting four hymns known as Laavan.
-These hymns symbolize the spiritual union and journey of the couple.
+These hymns symbolise the spiritual union and journey of the couple.
 After each Laavan, the couple takes a walk around the Guru Granth Sahib Ji.

 Pheras

-Ardas, Kirtan, and Anand Sahib
+Ardas, Kirtan, and Anand Sahib:

 After the Laavan ceremony, an Ardas is offered, expressing gratitude for the successful completion of the wedding ceremony.
 Kirtan (devotional singing) takes place, with hymns sung to celebrate the joyous occasion.
 The ceremony concludes with the recitation of Anand Sahib, a hymn that signifies bliss and happiness.